 First, the bottom 40% of Americans have virtually no wealth.
 From 1983 (the first year of reliable data) through 2007, average net worth among this group was just $2,000.
-In 2010 and 2013, the two most recent years in which data were collected, it was negative $10,000.33 Second, studies regularly find that about one in four Americans don’t have enough wealth to replace 25% of their income.34 Third, the Economic Security Index team headed by Jacob Hacker has calculated the share of Americans who experience an income drop from one year to the next of 25% or more and who don’t have enough liquid assets to cover that loss.
-According to their estimates, taking wealth into account does reduce the incidence of this type of insecurity, but only by one percentage point.35
+In 2010, 2013, and 2016, the three most recent years in which data were collected, it was negative $10,000.39 Second, studies regularly find that about one in four Americans don’t have enough wealth to replace 25% of their income.40 Third, the Economic Security Index team headed by Jacob Hacker has calculated the share of Americans who experience an income drop from one year to the next of 25% or more and who don’t have enough liquid assets to cover that loss.
+According to their estimates, taking wealth into account does reduce the incidence of this type of insecurity, but only by one percentage point.41

 Economic security is about more than having a decent income.
 Experiencing a large income decline or a large unanticipated expense can be just as damaging as persistent low income.

 The best available data suggest that in any given year approximately 10% to 20% of Americans suffer a significant income decline, and the share experiencing a year-to-year loss of that magnitude at some point in a decade is 20% to 40%.
 Only a small fraction of these households have sufficient assets to cover that loss.